 Personalized product recommendations

-Such engines help understand the preferences and intent of each visitor and show the most relevant recommendation type and products in real time.
+Such engines help understand the preferences and intent of each visitor and show the most relevant recommendation type and products in real-time.
 Recommendations improve as the engine learns more about each visitor.

 Allow to Increase sales and conversions by segmenting and targeting visitors with real-time personalized messages and offers.

-Such engines help brands build trust with their customers and create a sense of presence and urgency while showing real-time notifications of shoppers’ activities on the website.
+Recommender systems help brands build trust with their customers and create a sense of presence and urgency while showing real-time notifications of shoppers’ activities on the website.

 Personalized loyalty programs and offers

-Number of studies show that people are more interested in personalized offers than cookie-cutter solutions, which is especially true for loyalty programs.
+A number of studies show that people are more interested in personalized offers than cookie-cutter solutions, which is especially true for loyalty programs.
 Such engines are able to customize recommendations based on real-time interactions with each customer.
 Data analytics algorithms are focused on different product categories with different purchase behavior and the integration of contextual information, which improves recommendation quality.